-Table 1: Action Template rules
+Table 2: Action Template rules

-Event Action Description On start E-mail Send user(s) an e-mail when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
-On start E-mail Report Write an e-mail file containing a Report (see page 147) to the reports directory (see page 159) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
-On start XML Report Generate a report in XML format and store it in the reports directory (see page 159) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
-More information about the XML format and the schema is given in the CeriTalk XML Reports (see page 261) section in the appendix.
-On start E-mail PDF Send user(s) an e-mail with a PDF report attachment, when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
-On start E-mail PDF Report Write an e-mail file containing a Report (see page 147) as a PDF attachment to the reports directory (see page 159) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
-On start PDF Report Generate a report in PDF format and store it in the reports directory (see page 159) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
-On start Execute Script Run a script when a media file starts getting processed.
-For conditions governing the use of this rule, refer step 1 in the Handling Action Template Events (see page 137) section.
-On error E-mail Send user(s) an e-mail when a Job (see page 63) or a media file fails with error status, or on both events.
-On error E-mail Report Write an e-mail file containing a Report (see page 147) to the reports directory (see page 159) when a Job (see page 63) or a media file fails with error status, or on both events.
-On error XML Report Generate a report in XML format and store it in the reports directory (see page 159) when a Job (see page 63) or a media file fails with error status or on both events.
-More information about the XML format and the schema is given in the CeriTalk XML Reports (see page 261) section in the appendix.
-On error E-mail PDF Send user(s) an e-mail with a PDF report attachment when a Job (see page 63) or a media file fails with error status, or on both events.
-User can choose to generate the following type of reports: Summary PDF report Complete PDF report including processing results, alert details, and thumbnails Both Summary and Complete PDF reports
+Action Description E-mail Send user(s) an e-mail when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
+E-mail Report Write an e-mail file containing a Report (see page 153) to the reports directory (see page 165) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
+XML Report Generate a report in XML format and store it in the reports directory (see page 165) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
+More information about the XML format and the schema is given in the CeriTalk XML Reports (see page 268) section in the appendix.
+E-mail PDF Send user(s) an e-mail with a PDF report attachment, when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
+E-mail PDF Report Write an e-mail file containing a Report (see page 153) as a PDF attachment to the reports directory (see page 165) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
+PDF Report Generate a report in PDF format and store it in the reports directory (see page 165) when a Job (see page 63) starts, when a media file starts getting processed, or on both events.
+Execute Script Run a script when a media file starts getting processed.
+For conditions governing the use of this rule, refer step 1 in the Handling Action Template Events (see page 143) section.
+E-mail Send user(s) an e-mail when a Job (see page 63) or a media file fails with error status, or on both events.
+E-mail Report Write an e-mail file containing a Report (see page 153) to the reports directory (see page 165) when a Job (see page 63) or a media file fails with error status, or on both events.
+XML Report Generate a report in XML format and store it in the reports directory (see page 165) when a Job (see page 63) or a media file fails with error status or on both events.
+More information about the XML format and the schema is given in the CeriTalk XML Reports (see page 268) section in the appendix.
+E-mail PDF Send user(s) an e-mail with a PDF report attachment when a Job (see page 63) or a media file fails with error status, or on both events.
+User can choose to generate the following type of reports: ■ Summary PDF report ■ Complete PDF report including processing results, alert details, and thumbnails ■ Both Summary and Complete PDF reports E-mail Report XML Report E-mail PDF Report PDF Report Execute Script E-mail Report XML Report